 Ideally, manufacturers and enterprises would have a solution to make their chips work harder and last longer.
 Unfortunately, that is easier said than done.
 Semiconductor enterprises are constantly innovating chip architecture to pack more compute with less power.
 In fact, the NVIDIA Grace CPU boasts a 2X performance improvement over competitors at the same power envelope.
 This breakthrough will have a drastic impact on chip architecture moving forward as semiconductor enterprises continue to innovate performance sustainably.
 While data center innovations continue to develop, cooling solutions support innovation by combating thermal obstacles and supporting high power outputs.
 Simply put, the more energy used, the greater the heat byproduct.
 As a result, appropriate thermal management implementation is necessary to run devices harder.
 While there is no easy answer, cooling solutions offer potential opportunities to maximize chip usage and decrease mean time to failure.
 First, let’s dive into the two general types of cooling systems: air and liquid cooling.

 How It Works: Cooling Systems

 The central processing unit (CPU) is the brain of most electronics systems.
 As a result, CPUs consume a lot of energy which produces large heat byproducts.
 If the heat went unmanaged, the CPU would fry itself in a matter of seconds.
 Consequently, CPUs need effective cooling systems in order to run efficiently and safely.

 The two common methods of cooling electronics are air and liquid cooling.
 In both methods, electronics are cooled by a cooling fluid (air or liquid) interacting with electronics and their associated heat sinks.
-These heat sinks are attached to CPUs with a thermal interface material, such as a thermal paste, that fill microscopic air gaps and thereby facilitate efficient thermal transmission between surfaces.
+These heat sinks are attached to CPUs with a thermal interface material, such as a thermal paste, that fill microscopic air gaps and thereby facilitates efficient thermal transmission between surfaces.
 The heat sink and TIM help improve heat transfer capabilities as the respective cooling medium (air or liquid) circulates.
-There are several CPU cooler options in the market, and each has their own advantages and disadvantages.
+There are several CPU cooler options in the market, and each has its own advantages and disadvantages.
 Let’s compare liquid cooling vs. air cooling to understand the advantages and disadvantages of different cooling mediums and what applications they may fit best in.

 Figure 1: Traditional Liquid Cooling Stackup